jianhua-naoc/difforb/docs/concepts/time-scales-and-epoch-storage.md

 ## Why Time Stores TT While State Uses TDB

 These canonical choices serve different jobs. `Time` needs one uniform scale that can connect Earth-based inputs and outputs such as `UTC`, `UT1`, and `EOP` to barycentric dynamical work. `TT` is the bridge for that job. `State` is already a dynamical Cartesian object, so `TDB` is the more natural time scale for its epoch.

-## Connections To The Rest Of The Library

-[Earth Rotation And Terrestrial Geometry](earth-rotation-and-terrestrial-geometry.md) uses `TT`, `UT1`, and `EOP` together because the `ITRS -> GCRS` transformation depends on both the Earth's real spin and the precession-nutation and frame-bias model.

-[Frames And State Representation](frames-and-state-representation.md) starts one layer later.
-When a Cartesian `State` is transformed between reference frames, its epoch is already handled as `TDB`.

-Higher-level objects follow the same split.
-Ground rows in `Site` start with Earth-based time and Earth rotation. `EphemerisBody`, `SmallBody`, space rows in `Site`, and generic `State` transforms use `TDB` epochs.

 ## Read Next